Sup2point0/integrity/README.md

 ## Credits

-All questions in *integrity* were hand-written by myself.
+All questions in *Integrity* were hand-written by myself.
 Of course, maths is maths, so there is every possibility you may find a particular problem elsewhere too.

 ### AI
 No AI was used for any of these!